ambuilding/Python/mitPython/readme.md

 - Playing a hand: Allows the user to play the given hand, print the total score.
 - Playing a game: A game consists of playing multiple hands `playGame`.
   - Allow the user to play an arbitrary number of hands.
-  - implement one final function to complete our word-game program.
+  - implement one final function to complete the word-game program.

-- Computer Choosing a Word and Playing a Hand
+- Give the computer the option to play, choose a Word, Play a Hand
-  -

 - Searching and sorting algorithms
   - linear search